codazoda/globalprotectswitcher/README.md

 your Mac.
 The app opens or closes the GlobalProtect VPN application based on the WiFi network you're connected to.
 It's currently written to open GlobalProtect when you're on the _DDMGuest_ network and close it when you're on any other network.
-You'll have to edit the `.scrp` file and then export it as an application to change the network name.
+You'll have to edit the `.scpt` file and then export it as an application to change the network name.
+You must edit the `.scpt` file with the Mac OS Script Editor.

 ## Set the script to start automatically